dadi/docs/README.md

 Please contribute if you see any typos or factual errors or gaps in the knowledge-base.
 To get started, you can read our [contributing guidelines](./CONTRIBUTING.md) section.

 You may also find incomplete content, or stuff that is not up to date.
 Please make updates if you can by sending a pull request to master or file an issue for stuff you cannot patch yourself.

+# 📎 Licence

+All our products are covered under the [DADI license](https://github.com/dadi/docs/blob/master/LICENSE.md).